bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Yeah, it's a bit of an implementation detail anyway.
 So you send in the hash of the document you want to have timestamped.
-Once a second, a hash is returned, which is either that hash, or if multiple people send in documents, or if there were multiple hashes of documents sent in in the same second, then a Merkle root is returned plus a Merkle path, which lets you find your hash in the tree.
+Once a second, a hash is returned, which is either that hash, or if multiple people send in documents, or if there were multiple hashes of documents sent in the same second, then a Merkle root is returned plus a Merkle path, which lets you find your hash in the tree.
 It's like a miniature tree for once a second.
 Every second, there's a miniature tree.